Applying thermal paste is an essential skill for any aspiring PC builder.

 However, if you apply too much thermal paste, you will have a different problem.

-Naturally, the heat will go through correctly, but excessive paste might result in overflowing from the edges under pressure on the heatsink.
-This isn’t a major issue, but it can be bothersome to remove thermal paste from the motherboard.
+Naturally, the heat will go through properly, but excessive paste might result in overflowing from the edges under pressure on the heatsink.
+This isn’t a significant issue, but it can be problematic to remove thermal paste from the motherboard.

-We’ve described the CPU process, but it is pretty much identical for the GPU.
+We’ve described the CPU process, but it is fairly similar for the GPU.

 You will need to open your graphics card to expose the chip.
 If you’re uncertain how to do that, there is an informative guide below: